-Olivier Mussat is a Chief Investment Officer in the International Finance Corporation (IFC)’s global oil and gas division.
+Olivier Mussat is a Chief Investment Officer in the International Finance Corporation (IFC)’s energy division.
 IFC, a member of the World Bank Group, is the largest development finance institution focused on the private sector.
 IFC’s $2 billion oil & gas portfolio spans over 30 developing countries and includes equity, mezzanine and senior debt for E&P, Midstream, LNG, and Gas to Power investments.

 Before joining IFC, he worked on a number of award winning and transformational financings such as the Jubilee Field in Ghana, oil fields in Africa, or Gas projects in the Middle East and North Africa for Standard Chartered Bank.